OracularIS/mocaclient/docs/devops.md

 The Print Label Operations feature in the Smart MOCA Client simplifies label generation by allowing users to define inputs, preview output, and ensure print accuracy—ideal for manufacturing, logistics, and inventory use.

-To learn more about Print Label Operations, follow [Label Viewer](./advance-operations.md#print-label-operations)
+To learn more about Label Viewer, follow [Print Label Operations](./advance-operations.md#print-label-operations)

 ## MOCA Command Tree